webofdata/specification-archived/specification.md

 At subsequent intervals a client should use the stored '__next' link to determine if there are any changes to the dataset.
 If there are changes then the client should replace the current local copy of the subject representation with the one provided by the server.
 It should again resolve the '__next' link until there are no more subject representations.
 Clients are free to use their own schedule for following the '__next' link.

-Subject deleted markers mean that the client should remove the subject representation with that id from the dataset.
+Subject deleted markers mean that the client should remove the subject representation with the corresponding '_si' from the dataset.

 ## Web Of Data Query Protocol

-The Web of Data Query Protocol (WOD-QP).
-WOD-QP is designed to facilitate the retrieval of the representation of a given subject, and the retrieval of those subjects that reference, or are connected to, a given subject.
+The WebOfData Query Protocol (WOD-QP).
+WOD-QP is designed to facilitate the retrieval of the representation of a given subject, and the retrieval of those subjects that reference (are connected to), a given subject.

 The protocol is intended to work both in controlled (secure,closed networks) and open environments (on the web).
-It seperates the use of URIs as identifiers from the use of URLs as reference to a resolvable resource representation.
+It seperates the use of URIs as identifiers from the use of URLs as references to resolvable resource representations.

 ### Protocol